Eschatologue/CM_wiki/docs/class/rogue/saboteur.md

     On impact, a cloud of putrid yellow gas spreads outward in a 20-foot-radius :aoe-sphere: Sphere.
 The cloud is Heavily Obscured.
 The cloud lingers in the air for 1 minute or until a strong wind (such as the one created by *Gust of Wind*) disperses it.

     Each creature that starts its turn in the Sphere must succeed on a :d20-cons: Constitution saving throw or have the Poisoned condition until the end of the current turn.
-While Poisoned in this way, the creature can't take an action or a Bonus Action.
+While Poisoned in this way, the creature can't take an action or a  **:rsc-b: Bonus Action**{ .rsc }.

     ---